equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 #.
 Report_step
 #.
 Realization range

-The filename must contain a %d.
-This will be replaced with the realization number.
+The filename must contain a `%d`, which will be replaced with the realization number.

-The realization range parameter is optional.
-Default is all realizations.
+The realization range parameter is optional with the default being all realizations.

-Example uses of this job in a workflow:
+Example usage of this job in a workflow:

 ::

 	EXPORT_FIELD_RMS_ROFF PERMZ path_to_export/filename%d.roff 0
 	EXPORT_FIELD_RMS_ROFF PERMX path_to_export/filename%d 0 0-5

 **EXPORT_FIELD_ECL_GRDECL**

-The EXPORT_FIELD_ECL_GRDECL workflow job exports field data to grdecl format.
+The :code:`EXPORT_FIELD_ECL_GRDECL` workflow job exports field data to `grdecl` format.
 The job takes the following arguments:

 #.
 Field to be exported